alexbevi/alexbevi.github.com/_posts/2024-07-12-call-stack-but-make-it-async.markdown

 author: neal
 ---

-> Written by Neal Beeken ([website](https://nbbeeken.github.io/), [GitHub](https://github.com/nbbeeken))
+> Written by Neal Beeken ([Blog](https://nbbeeken.github.io/), [GitHub](https://github.com/nbbeeken))
 {: .prompt-tip }

-# Intro
-In a recent release of the MongoDB Node.js driver ([v6.5.0](https://github.com/mongodb/node-mongodb-native/releases/tag/v6.5.0)) the team completed the effort of getting all our asynchronous operations to report an accurate asynchronous stack trace to assist in pinpointing error origination.
-Here, I'll walk you through what this feature of JavaScript is and how to obtain it at the low price of zero-cost.
+In a recent release of the MongoDB Node.js driver ([v6.5.0](https://github.com/mongodb/node-mongodb-native/releases/tag/v6.5.0)), the team completed the effort of getting all our asynchronous operations to report an accurate asynchronous stack trace to assist in pinpointing error origination.
+Here, I'll walk you through what this feature of JavaScript is and how to obtain it at the low price of zero cost.

-# Calls and how to stack them 📚
+## Calls and how to stack them 📚

 First, what is a [call stack](https://developer.mozilla.org/en-US/docs/Glossary/Call_stack)?
-A call stack is a hidden data structure that stores information about the active subroutines of a program; active subroutines being functions that have been called but have yet to complete execution and return control to the caller.
+A call stack is a hidden data structure that stores information about the active subroutines of a program - active subroutines being functions that have been called but have yet to complete execution and return control to the caller.
 The main function of the call stack is to keep track of the point to which each active subroutine should return control when it finishes executing.

-Let's go through an example, take a program that parses a string from its arguments that is an equation like "2+2" and computes the result:
+Let's go through an example.
+Take a program that parses a string from its arguments that is an equation like "2+2" and computes the result:

 ```js
 main()